-- ☐ Do not turn gas range burner controls to ON and allow gas to escape before lighting. - Do not use portable fuel burning equipment (i.e., wood and charcoal grills or stoves) inside the recreation vehicle.
+- before lighting. - Do not use portable fuel burning equipment (i.e., wood and charcoal grills or stoves) inside the recreation vehicle.

 Unlike homes, the amount of oxygen supply is limited due to the size of the recreation vehicle.
 Proper ventilation when using the cooking appliance(s) will help avoid the danger of asphyxiation.